 The Faculty of Health Sciences’ has English language programmes in health care: Physiotherpy (B.Sc. & M.Sc.), Nursing (B.Sc. & M.Sc.) and Midwifery (B.Sc.).
 Read more detailed information about the application…

-Semmelweis University is proud to have a truly international student community and famous for its bubbly student life, for instance the Semmelweis Carnival which is organized every year traditionally together with the Hungarian students or other programs for example the Freshman’s Day which helps the integration of foreign students.
+Semmelweis University is proud to have a truly international student community and famous for its bubbly student life, for instance the Semmelweis Carnival which is organized every year traditionally together with the Hungarian students or other programs for example the Freshman’s Day which helps the integration of international students.